skesiraju/BaySMM/README.md

 ## Training and testing the classifier

 * Three classifiers can be trained on these embeddings.
-* Use `--final` option to train and test classifier on the final embeddings.
+* Use `--final` option to train and test classifier on embeddings from the final iteration.

 1. Gaussian linear classifier - uses only the mean parameter